chrometoasters/standards-and-tools/css/README.md

 ### Helpers

 Helper classes can be extended within BEM blocks or referenced directly in the html.
 They are used to apply some kind of globally available style to an element.
 By definition these classes should always be simple seletors (never nested) and therefore do not warrant being written using BEM syntax.
+They should be written using the % placeholder selector to help avoid bloat if not used and prevent issues with inheritance and extending.

 They should always be prefixed with 'h-' and use !important for absolute specificity.
 Use sparingly!